So truthfully, why does he pull away?

 But getting together out of convenience is a lie to your soul and to his.
 It’s essentially avoiding being with and respecting the deeper desires of yourself.

-2) You got together just to get something for yourself out of it.
+3) You (or him) got together just to get something for yourself out of it.
 Now – when we fall in love, we give naturally.

 If you both wanted to take from each other blindly from the beginning – without caring about how you affected the other partner’s feelings and well-being – it’s a sign the relationship started badly and inauthentically.